 [Aomori Prefecture] 8 famous waters in Aomori Prefecture!
 A treasure trove of refreshing spring water nurtured by the blue forest!

-Aomori Prefecture has many historical spring waters, many of which are loved by local residents for drinking.
+Aomori Prefecture has many historic springs, many of which are loved by local residents for drinking

-Especially in the Tsugaru region, spring water is affectionately called "shitsuko" in the Tsugaru dialect, and all of the famous waters selected by the Ministry of the Environment are spring water.
+In particular, in the Tsugaru region, spring water is affectionately called "shitsuko" (clear water) in the Tsugaru dialect, and all of the famous spring waters selected by the Ministry of the Environment are spring water

-This is said to be thanks to forests that recharge underground water sources, such as the vast forest area of the Hakkoda Mountains and the virgin beech forest of the Shirakami Mountains, which is famous as a World Heritage Site.
+This is said to be thanks to forests that support underground water sources, such as the vast forest area of the Hakkoda mountain range and the virgin beech forests of the Shirakami Mountains, a famous World Heritage Site

 What is “famous water”?